julimurphy/Big-Ideas-Final/README.md

 # Big-Ideas-Final

 A Readme that contains:

-Team name
+**Team name**
 Julianne Murphy jem451@pitt.edu
-Emily Durning ejd83@pitt.edu
+Kathryn Bager - kab521@pitt.edu

-Description and links to the datasets used
+**Description and links to the datasets used** hospitals, daycares, playground equipment

-A one sentence overview of your repository, meant for someone who is not familiar with the project
+**A one sentence overview of your repository, meant for someone who is not familiar with the project**